MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-release-notes-2021-Q3.md

 ## Issues fixed in this release

-- App Service can now be deployed when running the installer from a FIPS Compliant Client machine
+- App Service can now be deployed when running the installer from a FIPS-Compliant Client machine

 - App Service Role Health is now automatically checked before completing App Service secret rotation procedures.
 If all roles not in ready state, secret rotation will be blocked